 Craig Williams is a Conservative MP, and on the vast majority of issues votes the same way as other Conservative MPs.

-This is a random selection of Craig Williams’s votes, where they voted similarly to their party.
+This is a random selection of Craig Williams’s votes.

 We have lots more plain English analysis of Craig Williams’s voting record on issues like health, welfare, taxation and more.
 Visit Craig Williams’s full vote analysis page for more.

 Craig Williams has hardly ever rebelled against their party in the current parliament.
 Find out more.